lee-dohm/bug-report/README.md

 Instructions:

 1. Enter a title for the issue.
-1. Specify the repository to post the Issue against as `user/reponame`.
+1. Specify the repository to post the Issue against.
+It can be specified in any of the following ways:
+    * As a `user/repo` string &mdash; `lee-dohm/bug-report`
-    * This can be found in the URL for the repo, for example `https://github.com/lee-dohm/bug-report` would be `lee-dohm/bug-report`.
+    * As the URL to the repository's main GitHub page &mdash; `https://github.com/lee-dohm/bug-report`
+    * As the HTTPS repository remote &mdash; `https://github.com/lee-dohm/bug-report.git`
+    * As the SSH repository remote &mdash; `git@github.com:lee-dohm/bug-report.git`
-    * The default repository is for the core Atom editor at `atom/atom`.
+    * **Note:** The default repository is for the core Atom editor at `atom/atom`.
 Only post there if you have checked that the problem isn't in a user-supplied package.
 Do this by running Atom in safe mode with `atom --safe`.
 1. Enter your GitHub API token.
     * By default, this token is saved for future sessions.
 See the [Configuration](#configuration) section for more information.
 1. Click `Post Issue`.
 It should only take a few seconds for Bug Report to post the Issue, after which the panel will show you a link to it.